 In addition, the federal statute exempts students who are enrolled in “another program for the purpose of employment and training operated by a State or local government.”
 SNAP agencies have the power to decide what programs to count for this purpose.
 Many programs in community colleges could reasonably count as a state or local program for the purpose of employment and training.
-Some states look at whether a program is funded under the Carl A. Perkins Career and Technical Education Act as an indicator, so SNAP offices are not required to individually assess programs.
+Some states look at whether a program meets vocational components and goals similar to those identified under the Carl A. Perkins Career and Technical Education Act grants as an indicator, so SNAP offices are not required to individually assess programs.
 Career pathways programs, high-need credentials, and programs approved as training under Unemployment Insurance could also count.

 Why are SNAP Student Rules so Complex?

 The SNAP rules are based on an outdated image of who is a college student—the image of a traditional student right out of high school who comes from a middle-class family that can fully support all of the needs of their children in college.
 The lawmakers who created the SNAP rules were concerned that students who are being supported by their parents not receive SNAP benefits.
 However, according to a study done by the U.S. Government Accountability Office, 71 percent of students are “non-traditional” students who are financially independent from parents.